 Google is the most used search engine in the world, hands down.
 If you are a digital marketer then choosing Google as the focus of your activity would be the obvious choice… or is it?

 Does your target audience use Google, or are Bing users a better match?
 What are the market conditions, are they changing?
 When should a marketing message be delivered, is there a preferred time or day?
-Understanding these questions could help identify opportunities and could make all the difference to a successful search marketing campaign.
+Understanding these questions within your strategy could help identify opportunities and could make all the difference to a successful search marketing campaign.

-Digital marketers tend to have preconceived notions of the demographics of users of Google, Bing and Yahoo.
+Digital marketers tend to have preconceived notions of the demographics of users of search engines Google, Bing and Yahoo.
 As we have access to analytics data for a number of websites with a vast global audience, we thought we’d crunch the (anonymised) numbers and discover the truth for ourselves.